transcriptionpro/wuc-new/_altcoins/dogecoin.md

   gs: Getting Started
   dm: Dogecoin Mining
   how: How to Mine Dogecoins
+permalink: /what-is-dogecoin/
+img: dogecoin.png
+category: altcoin
+summary: Dogecoin was created as a joke in December 2013.
+It is based on the Doge internet meme.
+Today, it is one of the most popular altcoins.
 ---

 <img src="/images/dogecoin.png" alt="what is dogecoin" align="right">Dogecoin is a fun, new and rapidly growing form of digital currency.
 This form of digital currency is called "cryptocurrency"; a type of digital currency.
 Cryptocurrency is completely anonymous, decentralized, and extremely secure.